zalmoxisus/remotedev-server/docs/API/Realtime.md

 socket.connect()
 ```

+> Note that JavaScript client composes the url from `hostname` and `port`, adding `/socketcluster/` path automatically.
+For other clients, you should specify that path.
+For example, for `ObjectiveC` it would be `self.client.initWithHost("localhost/socketcluster/", onPort: 8000, securely: false)`.

 #### 2. Disconnecting and reconnecting

 SocketCluster client handles reconnecting for you, but you still might want to know when the connection is established, or when it failed to connect.